WalasPrime/vm-experiments/README.md

 ---- | ----
 x | Bit without meaning
-C | Carry flag - set if the result of ADD/SUB result in overflow L | Less flag - set if the result of a CMP is "A < B" Z | Zero flag - set if the result of the last operation is zero (or A = B in case of CMP)
+C | Carry flag - set if the result of ADD/SUB result in overflow L | Less flag - set if the result is negative, or CMP result "A < B" Z | Zero flag - set if the result of the last operation is zero (or A = B in case of CMP)